blackportal-ai/nebula/README.md

-nebula update --all # Update all installed datasets and models nebula remove outdated_model # Remove an outdated model nebula info new_dataset # Get detailed info about a new dataset
+nebula update --all # Update all installed datasets and models nebula remove outdated_model # Remove an outdated model nebula info new_dataset # Get detailed info about a new dataset nebula registry set https://myregistry.example.com # Set the target registry URL
 ```

 ## Nebula Registry

 The Nebula CLI communicates with the registry via gRPC using Tonic.
+The registry can be self-hosted if desired and using the CLI we can configure the registry URL.

 ## Nebula Registry Web